 Not sure if the DeLonghi Eletta is the One for you?

 Check out our list of the top super-automatic espresso machines currently available:

-Are you looking for a DeLonghi automatic coffee machine but you don’t drink milky drinks?
-If so, the DeLonghi Dinamica is for you.
+Are you looking for a DeLonghi automatic coffee machine but want something easier to use and more modern looking?
+If so, the DeLonghi Dinamica Plus is for you.

 DeLonghi Eletta vs Magnifica XS

 The Magnifica XS is an entry-level machine from the DeLonghi super-automatic range.
 Although it’s always worth checking the prices as they’re all priced independently and you can sometimes get a Dinamica or basic Eletta model cheaper.

 If you aren’t the best at working out tech (or are frequently too sleepy/decaffeinated to make sense of it), then the Magnifica XS is not a great coffee machine.
 It doesn’t have LCD displays, instead, it relies entirely on buttons, dials, and LEDs for customization.
 So, it’s much easier to make a mistake and you need to pay attention.

 The milk frothing on the Magnifica XS is also manual.
 Although it does come with a cappuccino “tip” for the frother that works pretty well – it is marketed as a cappuccino machine, after all.